WinVector/YConditionalRegularizedModel/README.md

   * We include the dependent or outcome variable y(i) in our neural net input.
   * We build a layer called [TrimmingLayer](https://github.com/WinVector/YConditionalRegularizedModel/blob/master/TrimmingLayer.py) that strips out the y(i) and sends the rest of the inputs for normal processing.
   * We build a special layer called [ScoringLayer](https://github.com/WinVector/YConditionalRegularizedModel/blob/master/ScoringLayer.py) that collects the outputs of all the layers (including the original normal prediction, and the extra outcome value y(i)) and computes the square-root of the regularized loss we have described above.
 Some debug-logging of how the adaption is realized can be found [here](https://github.com/WinVector/YConditionalRegularizedModel/blob/master/DebugNet.ipynb).
   * We use [an adapter](https://github.com/WinVector/YConditionalRegularizedModel/blob/master/YConditionalRegularizedModel.py) to allow sklearn style training via Keras/Tensorflow to train the above neural net as a regression (using square-residual loss) against an additional objective function that is identically zero.
+The idea is: in the adapted network this layer is the regularized loss, which ideally is zero.
 The original informative true classification outcome is still part of the net input, though isolated from the standard portion of the net by the TrimmingLayer.
 Only the outer regression is told the outcome is to be all zero.
   * After the training we copy the layer weights from the above exotic regression network into a standard network that can then be used to make actual predictions.

 The entirety of the above process is demonstrated in [SmoothedNet.ipynb](https://github.com/WinVector/YConditionalRegularizedModel/blob/master/SmoothedNet.ipynb) .
 This original example is adapted from [Jason Brownlee's "Binary Classification Tutorial with the Keras Deep Learning Library"](https://machinelearningmastery.com/binary-classification-tutorial-with-the-keras-deep-learning-library/), which we reproduce for clarity [here](https://github.com/WinVector/YConditionalRegularizedModel/blob/master/BaseNet.ipynb).